LorenzRopa/LR.light/documentation.md

 > In practice, the system has been tested with up to 8 simultaneous ESP32 receivers, each with a dedicated Max for Live device.
 Higher numbers may be possible, but stability is not guaranteed beyond this.

+---

 ## Addressing & Fixture Mapping

-Each LR.light fixture (ESP32 + LED strip) is assigned a fixed IP address within the local network.
-This address is used to route lighting data from the Max for Live device directly to the correct receiver via **UDP**.
+Each LR.light fixture (ESP32 + LED strip) is assigned a unique **mDNS hostname** (e.g. `wled0.local`) within the local network.
+This address is used to route lighting data from the Max for Live device directly to the correct receiver via **UDP**, avoiding the need for static IPs or DHCP reservations.

 ### Addressing via `sadam.udpSender`

 The Max for Live device uses an external object called [`sadam.udpSender`](http://www.sadam.hu/en/software) by Ádám Siska.
 Unlike Max/MSP’s native `udpsend`, this object allows **raw data transmission** (non-OSC) — required for sending RGBW streams directly to WLED.

-In the Max patch, the UDP address of each fixture is **hardcoded as an argument** within its `sadam.udpSender` instance.
+In the Max patch, the UDP address of each fixture is **set using a hostname**, e.g. `wled0.local`, passed as an argument to the `sadam.udpSender` object.
-The **same IP address** must be assigned to the corresponding fixture in the **WLED web interface** under **Wi-Fi setup**.
+This hostname is defined in the **WLED web interface**, under **Wi-Fi Setup → mDNS address**.

-> 📌 For stability, it is recommended to use static IPs within the router or assign them directly in WLED.
+It must match exactly between the Max for Live device and the WLED configuration.

+> 📌 Hostnames should be short, lowercase, and contain no spaces.
+> Good examples: `wled0.local`, `fixture1.local`, `costumeL`.
+Bad examples: `My Fixture`, `wled.local!`

 ---